microsoft/pxt/docs/project-tools.md

   removes that board's drawing and notes, saves the remaining collection and switches to a neighboring board.
 At least one board is always kept; deletion cannot be undone with the drawing editor's Undo button.
-- An existing single whiteboard becomes **Whiteboard 1**, preserving its drawing, text and palette.
+- A project without notes starts with a blank **Whiteboard 1**; opening the panel does not save metadata until the user edits it.
 Each board uses the existing single-image editor with a separate Redux store and is never registered as a game asset.
 The canvas sits directly below the privacy label without a separate Sketch/Clear drawing row.
   Image resizing is not supported.